Dance Video Index

 The 2nd night of the Gala Performance to Celebrate Kazuo Ohno’s 100th Birthday: “Hyakka Ryouran”

 Starting in October 2006, when dancer Kazuo Ohno turned 100 years old, a year was dedicated to "100 Years of Kazuo Ohno", with exhibitions, performances and other events around the world to celebrate his 100th birthday.
 Among them was the gala performance "Hyakka Ryoran", which brought together 23 dance groups from Japan and abroad, including a video performance by Pina Bausch, and two highly-charged days of performance were held.
-On both days, Ohno Kazuo appeared during the curtain call in a wheelchair pushed by Yoshito Ohno.
+On both days, Kazuo Ohno appeared during the curtain call in a wheelchair pushed by Yoshito Ohno.

 Second night performers and the titles of their works: